 - Starbucks (coffee)

 If you don't mind parking a little further away from the boardwalk, shuttle boat parking lots off of Texas Avenue are free.
 Closer lots and parking garage on-site cost $8.
+During spring break and weekends, however, all on-site parking is paid.

 If you want to celebrate a special birthday at Kemah, there are a number of options available.